brynedwards/readability-wrapper/README.md

 ## Usage

-`readability-wrapper` takes a single argument, a URL, and prints cleaned HTML to stdout.
+`readability` takes a single argument, a URL, and prints cleaned HTML to stdout.
 It is intended to be used with other tools.
 For example, as a pager for [Newsbeuter][3]:

 ```
 #!/bin/sh
-readability-wrapper "$1" | pandoc -f html -t plain | less
+readability "$1" | pandoc -f html -t plain | less
 ```

 Only tested with Node.js v7.10.0.